The Importance of Visual Targeting for Driving: Scanning the Path of TravelUpdated Dec. 15, 2020

 Perception time is the length of time it takes a driver to see and understand a situation.
 Visibility, the condition of the driver and the roadway environment can all influence perception time.
 To shorten perception time and allow fast, effective responses to upcoming changes and hazards, drivers should utilize a technique known as visual targeting.

 Picking a visual target

 Visual targeting is the practice of focusing your attention on a stationary object which is 12 to 20 seconds ahead of your vehicle.
-As you move closer to your visual target, you should then select a new fixed object within that 12 to 20-second window, repeating this process continually as you move along the roadway.
+As you move closer to your visual target, you should then select a new fixed object within that 12 to 20-second window, repeating this process continuously as you move along the roadway.

 A visual target can be any object that is not going to change position as you approach it, such as a road sign, parked vehicle, tree or building.
-The object must be in the center of your field of vision, so that focusing on it allows you to look directly ahead and absorb an equal amount of information from your left and right.
+The object must be in the center of your field of vision so that focusing on it allows you to look directly ahead and absorb an equal amount of information from your left and right.
 Making visual targeting a habit will encourage you to scan ahead and keep your attention focused on roadway events.

 The target area is the portion of the roadway where your visual target sits, including the area immediately to the left and right of the object.
 While focusing on your visual target, you will also be receiving and assessing information about your target area and all the space prior to it, between your vehicle and the target.
-As you approach your target area, look out for traffic control devices and changes in traffic flow which may require action.
+As you approach your target area, look out for traffic control devices and changes in traffic flow that may require action.

 Path of travel